 Dr. Tom Ritchey is a former Research Director for the Institution for Technology Foresight and Assessment at the Swedish National Defence Research Agency (FOI) in Stockholm.
 He is a methodologist and facilitator who works primarily with non-quantified decision support modelling -- especially with General Morphological Analysis (MA), Bayesian Networks (BN) and Multi-Criteria Decision support (e.g. AHP).
 Since 1995 he has directed more than 100 projects involving computer aided MA for Swedish government agencies, national and international NGO:s and private companies.
-He is the founder of the Swedish Morphological Society, Director of Ritchey Consulting and a founding partner of the U.K. based Strategy Foresight Partnership.
+He is the founder of the Swedish Morphological Society and Director of MorphoLogics (Stockholm).

 (Download this article in PDF-format)

 - Ackoff, R. (1974) Re-designing the Future, London.

 - Bailey, K. (1994) Typologies and Taxonomies - An Introduction to Classification Techniques, Sage University Papers: Sage Publications, Thousand Oaks.

 - Coyle, R. G. (1994) Crawshay, R. and Sutton, L.: "Futures Assessments by Field Anomaly Relaxation", Futures 26(1), 25-43.

 - Coyle, R. G. (1995) McGlone, G. R.: "Projection Scenarios for South-east Asia and the Southwest Pacific", Futures 27(1), 65-79.

 - Coyle, R.G. and Yong, Y. C. (1996) "A Scenario Projection for the South China Sea", Futures 28 (3), 269-283.